NagelTech/NTJsonStore/README.md

  - allow path for store to be set.

+ - Support either an NSDictionary or NSArray as the root of a JSON object.

+ - Investgate replacing NSProxy objects with native implementations to improve performance.
+Or, implement "Fast global proxy forwarding"?
+NTFastProxy

+ - Allow setting size of cache or disabling it entirely.
+Value = cache size, 0 = no caching but track used objects, -1 = no caching at all.

  - getCompletionQueue to continue using the collection or store queue if already in that context?
 Does that makes sense?

  - tests